WKVZ: 98.7 The Shark

 On December 26, 2018, at Midnight, the station flipped again to classic rock as "98.7 The Shark", using the slogan "The Next Generation Of Classic Rock".
 The first song played on "The Shark" was AC/DC's "For Those About To Rock (We Salute You)".
 The station carried "Dave & Chuck the Freak" in mornings, syndicated from Detroit sister station WRIF.

 K-Love

 On June 30, 2025, Beasley announced the station would be sold to K-Love Inc., and the station’s format would be changed to Contemporary Christian music.

 At 10 p.m. on September 28, 2025, “The Shark” signed off with “Closing Time” by Semisonic, and WPBB went silent.
 The next morning, the station returned to the air broadcasting “K-Love” programming.
-On September 29, 2025, K-Love affiliate WKVZ filed an application with the FCC to exchange its call letters with WPBB.
+On September 29, 2025, K-Love affiliate WKVZ in Bangor, Maine, filed an application with the FCC to exchange its call letters with WPBB, which the commission approved the next day.